BillHertzing/BlazorExamples/Demos/Demo09/ReadMe.md

 # Blazor With ServiceStack Demonstrations Demo09 ReadMe (at the common Demo09 Solution subfolder level)
 If you are viewing this ReadMe.md in GitHub, [here is this same ReadMe on the documentation site](ReadMe.html)

-This is the specific documentation for Demo09, *Adding Serilog loggers*.
+This is the specific documentation for Demo09, *Adding Serilog as a Microsoft.Extensions.Logging logger*.

 ## Introduction
 The Blazor GUI project ...
-The server project
+The server project demonstrates how to add / reference SeriLog as a MEL logger, configure logging, and view logging in a stream database.
 The Common DTOs ..

 ## Blazor GUI